Sunday, August 11, 2024

-3. Create a list of similarities and differences between the essays.
+3. Create a list of similarities and differences among the essays.

 4. Decide how you are going to present and discuss your assigned essay.